 Huttopia is a small chain of camping and glamping resorts in Quebec, New England, and New York.
 Huttopia Sutton includes a traditional campground, wood and canvas glamping tents, and two-bedroom wooden chalets that sleep up to six people.

 Huttopia chalets are spacious and cozy, with all the amenities necessary for a fall getaway.
 There’s a full bathroom with a shower, a well-stocked kitchen with a stove, refrigerator, and coffee maker, plus woodstove for chilly evenings.
 An outdoor fire pit, picnic table, camp chairs, and barbecue grill mean you can relax outside as well as in.

 Each morning during our romantic weekend getaway, we awoke to sunlight streaming through the trees and made coffee in our PJs as a roaring fire warmed the cabin.

 After adventuring all day, we would return to our chalet in the evenings, make a campfire, and relax with some tasty s’mores and some songs on the guitar (thanks, Eric!).
 It was a wonderful way to disconnect.

 The Amenities and Grounds at Huttopia Sutton

-The reception area and cafe, which was an easy walk from our chalet, includes weekend dining (both indoors and out), live music, board games, and Wi-Fi.
+The cafe, which was an easy walk from our chalet, includes weekend dining (both indoors and out), live music, board games, and Wi-Fi.
 During the week, guests have access to breakfast at the Hotel Horizon, which also has beautiful rooms if you’re not into roughing it.